ray2day/ray2day/README.md

 - expand my knowledge about developing webapps and -services using the .NET frame work; Razor pages / MVC / Blazor
 - Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor
 - getting used even more working with git and GitHub (both using it in Visual Studio as working with it on the Command Line)
-- learn more about developing RESTful API's and Blazor applications
+- learn even more about developing RESTful API's and Blazor applications
-- working with assistive tools like Postman / Swagger UI
-- get a taste of working with third party tools like Toastr, Syncfusion
+- learn more about Microsoft SQL Server Management Studio / managing and working with databases
-- learn more about Authentication and Authorization / Duende and Identity Server 4 / Migrating
+- learn more about Authentication and Authorization (Duende and Identity Server 4)
-- having conversations with professionals in the workfield to help me to choose my path in coding
+- keep having conversations with professionals in the workfield to help me to choose my path in coding

 **As far learning C#, ASP.NET and (Blazor) Web Assembly concerned I WANT TO / PLANNED TO learn & goals:**